6 of the Best Kayaking Gloves for Summer and Winter Paddling

 To keep your hands dry while kayaking, use full finger kayaking gloves.

-What kind of glove material do you use for kayaking?
+What kind of glove material is used for kayaking?

 For summer, spandex and lycra material gloves are best for kayaking.
 Whole neoprene-made gloves are the best option for winter paddling.